dudung/pasir/blog/content/posts/24/k/09-reasons-to-write.md

 Sketch:

-This morning I start again to write but in more non-formal way, on pasir instead on Medium, since here there will be no readers, so I can feel safe from critism, which I still can handle.
+This morning I try to start again consistently to write but in more non-formal way, on pasir instead on Medium, since here there will be no readers, so I can feel safe from critism, which I still can handle.
 It sounds weak, isn't it?
 Yesterday afternoon a friend sent a video related to writing  [^suhendra_2024], which is later traced back to [^philosophy_2017], where the original source is also available [^peterson_2017] with a quote

 > The best way to teach people critical thinking is to teach them to write.